mit-orcd/orcd-docs-edit/docs/recipes/mpi4py.md

     print(rank,data)
 ```

-Example 2: save this code for send and recive an array in a file named `p2p-arraypy`.
+Example 2: save this code for sending and reciving an array in a file named `p2p-array.py`.
 ```
-rom mpi4py import MPI
+from mpi4py import MPI
 import numpy

 comm = MPI.COMM_WORLD